-Congratulations! – you’re back home with your newborn baby!
+Congratulations! – you’re back home with your new baby!
 And hopefully you’re not short of offers of help.
 Here are some tips for making that help work for you – and for the people offering it…

 Friends and family can be a fantastic source of help for new mums.
 But their idea of help may not match yours – and you may be too tired or embarrassed to tell them!
 Follow our handy tips for getting the best help from the people that LOVE YOU.